pepe/specular/README.md

     does?(foo).respond_to? bar
     # etc

-Looks nice?<br/>
+Looks nice.<br/>
 The main virtue - objects are kept pristine!<br/>
-And yes, it looks naturally.
+And yes, you can forget about documentation and books about unit testing.

 Here is a live example: